-Before you can even put your shoe safety policy into practice for your business, though, you need to know the 12 safety footwear requirements so that you and your employees have the safest footwear possible that meets your requirements.
+Before you put your shoe safety policy into practice for your business, you need to know the 12 safety footwear requirements so that you and your employees have the safest footwear possible that meets your requirements.

-The first step to take is to highlight what your policy is and what it is that you’re trying to prevent in your workplace.
+First, highlight what your policy is and what you’re trying to prevent in your workplace.
 For example, your business might be a restaurant and you could be trying to improve safety in the kitchen.

-Examine your workplace and speak to members of staff to determine the hazards they most often face on a normal day.
+Examine your workplace and speak to team members to determine the hazards they often face on a normal day.
 Use these dangers to work out what changes need to be made to keep staff safe.

-If slip-resistant footwear has been deemed necessary to keep workers safe as outlined in your health and safety policy, then all PPE has to be provided by your business to employees free of charge and replaced when appropriate.
+If your health and safety policy deems slip-resistant footwear necessary to keep workers safe, then all PPE has to be provided by your business to employees free of charge and replaced when appropriate.
 You cannot deduct wages from staff to compensate for the shoes.

 Mention the Safety Shoe Required

-Once you have clearly highlighted the hazard your safety policy is targeting, it’s important to mention which shoe style your business is suggesting to implement to keep your employees safe.
-In this instance, you could highlight the one slip-resistant shoe you want everybody employed in your workplace to wear, but this can differ from industry to industry.
+Once you have clearly highlighted the hazard your safety policy is targeting, mention which shoe styles can keep your employees safe.
+For example, you could highlight the one slip-resistant shoe you want everybody employed in your workplace to wear, but this can differ from industry to industry.

-You can have more freedom here too, as you may choose to offer a variety of safe styles tailored to chefs, and then completely different styles for waiters and waitresses, for example.
+You may choose to offer a variety of safe styles tailored to chefs, and then completely different styles for waiters and waitresses, for example.
 However, since not all people’s feet are alike, it’s best to consult with your employees to determine which styles work best for them.

 Include the Date of Implementation

-The next crucial step to planning and writing a safety shoe policy for your business is to include the date of when the policy comes into effect.
+The next crucial step to planning and writing a safety shoe policy is to include the date of when the policy comes into effect.
 The implementation date should give employees enough notice to prepare for the changes.

-Your safety shoe policy doesn’t need to go into great detail at this stage, as simply outlining the month and the year of when the policy will be implemented will suffice.
+It doesn’t need to be in great detail at this stage.
+Simply outline the month and the year of when the policy will be implemented.